 Well, by an astonishing miracle, someone forgot to add the usual boilerplate at the end of the email—the stuff that admonishes you against reproducing the contents on pain of vaguely-adumbrated legal uglinesses.
 I know, I know, such threats are probably hollow, but I’ve always been the sort of superstitious, weak-minded, unquestioning rube they work on.

 If I could afford it, I’d be on a plane to Austria before you could say Wienerseptemberbeginnenfest.
 If anyone needs a seminar like this I do.
 Lest you think this is just my usual false modesty, check out the following.
-It’s my utterly bestmost attempt at polemicizing in the style of the essay above.
+It’s my utterly bestmost attempt at polemicizing in the style of the essay above, and it’s just lame.

 For several years now, armies of irate pensioners have been swarming the countryside, spurred on by feverish websites, taking photographs of thermometers in the belief that this would invalidate concerns about climate change—and seemingly unaware of the fact that the utility of a thermometer derives from the accuracy of its measurement rather than anything captured by a colour photo.